Who are we?

 We do not attend private home addresses.

 To Use the Service

 To use our services it is simply a matter of calling the duty co-ordinator on 0300 365 0911 and we will delighted to help with any ‘urgent’ requests (that can’t wait until tomorrow).
-All we ask is that the delivery is of a medical nature and that it is understood that we are all volunteers and therefore may not be able to help immediately if we are already committed elsewhere.
 No payment is expected or received for our services.

 Who Delivers the Service?

 Our deliveries are made by volunteers who are required to be qualified advanced motorcyclists (IAM, RoSPA or equivalent) and that have undergone an assessment of their riding skills as well as bespoke training in relation to sample handling and the procedures required for working with our NHS partners.
 Our volunteers freely give up their time to serve the community and do this in the knowledge that they will almost certainly never meet the patients that they are helping and who will probably never know of the existence of the Cornwall Blood Bike service or that it played any part in their recovery.

 Our volunteers are provided with the necessary kit (satchels, spill kits, etc) to meet the requirements for carrying goods as specified by our NHS partners whether using one of our liveried Blood Bikes or their own private motorcycle.
 Identity Cards are carried by our volunteer members which are worn and visible at all times when on duty.